-I’ve been thinking a lot about clothing and style lately.
+I’ve been thinking a lot about clothing and style lately, I guess it doesn’t help that I keep reading the various unbias stitch fix review sites, but I just can’t help myself!
 Your clothes are the way you deliver a message to the world around you.
 “This is who I am.”
 So many times I see clothes on women I love and think: YES.
 THAT OUTFIT IS EXACTLY HER.
 I could shop for these women.
 I see stuff out and about and think: Colleen would rock that dress.
 Or Chelsea would LURVE those earrings Or Lisa would totally buy that top!
 I like to browse online for clothes and see the best deals out there, be sure to see here for little lies clothing for the best clothing styles and discounts!
 Clothing is like your moment to quickly introduce yourself to the world and I just find it SO FASCINATING when it’s done well, when a person’s clothing really reflects themselves.
 It’s an amazing thing and I love that so many of the women in my life have such unique styles that are beautiful and personal to them.

 I only think I’m successful in dressing myself in that way once in a blue moon.

 I spent 12 years going to a school that had a uniform.
 During that time I was also raised by a man who had

 A) No interest in clothing or style beyond function AND

 B) No understanding of why other people would care about such things.